BerkeleyLearnVerify/Scenic/docs/tutorials/dynamics.rst

 You can see all of the above syntax in action by running some of our examples of dynamic scenarios.
-We have examples written for the CARLA and LGSVL driving simulators, and those in :file:`examples/driving` in particular are designed to use Scenic's abstract :ref:`driving domain <driving_domain>` and so work in either of these simulators, as well as Scenic's built-in Newtonian physics simulator.
-The Newtonian simulator is convenient for testing and simple experiments; you can find details on how to install the more realistic simulators in our :ref:`simulators` page (they should work on both Linux and Windows, but not macOS, at the moment).
+We have examples written for the CARLA and LGSVL driving simulators, and those in :file:`examples/driving` in particular are designed to use Scenic's abstract :ref:`driving domain <driving_domain>` and so work in either of these simulators.
+You can find details on how to install the simulators in our :ref:`simulators` page; they should work on both Linux and Windows (but not macOS, at the moment).

-Let's try running
-:file:`examples/driving/badlyParkedCarPullingIn.scenic`, which implements the "a badly-parked car, which pulls into the road as the ego car approaches" scenario we mentioned above.
+Once you have a simulator installed, you can try running one of our examples: let's take :file:`examples/driving/badlyParkedCarPullingIn.scenic`, which implements the "a badly-parked car, which pulls into the road as the ego car approaches" scenario we mentioned above.
 To start out, you can run it like any other Scenic scenario to get the